hughmancoder/Distributed-Weather-Server/README.md

 ### 3. **Testing Harness for Distributed Entities:**

+DistributedSystemTests covers this:

 - Simulates interactions among distributed entities.
-- Uses multi-threading to emulate multiple clients and servers.
+- testParallelGetClients() and testParallelContentServers(): Uses multi-threading to emulate multiple clients and servers.
-- Ensures order and synchronisation using a Lamport clock instance.
+- verifyTimestamps(); Ensures order and synchronisation using a Lamport clock instance among tests

 ### 4. **Synchronisation and Fault Testing:**

+**Integration Testing**
+serverIntegrationTests covers testing integrating and syncing different components together

+- `testSendPutRequestToAggregationServer()`: tests that the PUT request in the Content Server integrates with the aggregation server
+- `testGetRequestFromGetClient()`: tests that the get client integrations with the aggregation server
+- `testDataSynchronisation()`: tests that ab additional put request in content server to aggregation server syncs with the get request from the get client

 - **Synchronisation Testing with Lamport Clocks:**